khalyomede/laravel-odata-adaptable/README.md

 I needed to customize how my client side application fetches results from my Laravel REST API.
 Mostly, I just need to filter which fields I want to get from my API.
 I checked for [POData-Laravel](https://github.com/Algo-Web/POData-Laravel), but I found it too much strict.

 I wanted a drop-in solution, that does not change the way I work with my existing Eloquent models, so I decided to create this library.

+## Features

+- use a Trait on your model, which will make them automatically mutate the result according to the OData query strings
+- Support for the following OData keywords: `$select`

 ## Requirements